Oklahoma vs. TCU NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Oklahoma's games this season have gone over 65 points four of six times.
+- Oklahoma and its opponents have gone over the current 64-point total in four of six games (66.7%) this season.

-- In 75% of TCU's games this season (3/4), the teams combined to score more than Saturday's over/under of 65.
+- TCU has combined with its opponents to score more than 64 points in three of four games this season.

-- The combined points per game average of the two teams, 79.6, is 14.6 points greater than Saturday's over/under.

-- The 51.8 combined points per game that these two squads have allowed this season are 13.2 fewer than the 65 over/under in this contest.
+- The two teams combine to average 79.6 points per game, 15.6 more than the over/under in this contest.

+- These two squads combine to surrender 51.8 points per game, 12.2 fewer than this contest's over/under.

-- The Sooners and their opponents score an average of 62 points per game, three fewer than Saturday's total.
+- The Sooners and their opponents score an average of 62 points per game, two fewer than Saturday's total.

-- In 2021, games involving the Horned Frogs have averaged a total of 59.5 points, 5.5 fewer than this game's set over/under.
+- The 59.5 PPG average total in Horned Frogs games this season is 4.5 points fewer than this game's over/under.

 Oklahoma Stats and Trends

-- So far this year Oklahoma has two wins against the spread.

-- The Sooners have been favored by 13.5 points or more four times this season and covered the spread in one of them.
+- This season, the Sooners have just one against the spread win in four games as a favorite of 13.5 points or more.

-- Oklahoma's games this year have hit the over on four of six set point totals (66.7%).
+- Oklahoma's games this year have hit the over in 66.7% of its opportunities (four times in six games with a set point total).

-- Oklahoma is 2-2 against the spread and 4-0 overall this season when the team records more than 28 points.
+- When Oklahoma scores more than 28 points, it is 2-2 against the spread and 4-0 overall.

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.